How Medicare Drug Coverage Works

 Original Medicare does not include any drug coverage.
 Join a Part D Drug Plan from a private insurance carrier to ensure you have the coverage you need.

 The Centers for Medicare and Medicaid Services (CMS) states that in 2019 the coverages offered by a Part D Plan must be equal to or better than the following.

 - Initial Deductible – Equal to or less than $415.

 - Initial Coverage Limit – You pay a copayment or coinsurance up 25% of the retail cost of your prescriptions/drugs until your retail drug costs reach $3,820.

 - Catastrophic Phase – Once you have spent $5,100 out of your pocket for your drugs you will enter the catastrophic phase of your coverage.
-In this period, you are responsible for the greater amount of $3.40 or 5% the retail cost of your generics and the greater of $8.50 or 5% the retail cost of your brand drugs.
+In this period, the retail cost of your generics (the greater amount of $3.40 or 5%) and the retail cost of your brand drugs (the greater of $8.50 or 5%) will be your responsibility.

 These coverage periods are for the calendar year and do not reset, even if you change plans before the next calendar year.
 Some plans do offer more coverage through the coverage gap (donut hole); check with a licensed insurance agent that specializes in Medicare to learn which plan is best for you.

 How Do I Know What Drugs Are Covered Under the Plans

 All Part D Plans have a formulary or lists of drugs that they cover.

 - Approved by the FDA